Aaron98990/ways-of-the-game/misconduct.md

   - players farther away have less leniency to complain, esspecially the goalkeeper
   - failing to move on after an explanation or being warned to
 - Provocative or Personal Comments
-  - “Referee, are you blind?
+  - “Referee, are you blind/asleep/dumb?
 You're a joke.
 Do your job!
 Do better.”
   - "Do I need to teach you how to ref? / Is this your first time reffing?"
   - "My grandma could do better." / The AR could ref better.
 - Repeating questions or statements